-That fact is why I really appreciate the Den’s built-in job board, which is heavily moderated.
-You won’t find anything that pays less than $50 per post.
+That fact is why I really appreciate the Den’s built-in referral system.
+Writers are helping other writers find gigs with an attitude of abundance.
+And you won’t find anything that pays less than $75 per post.

-New listings are added twice weekly, on Mondays and Thursdays, so you’re not inundated — but there’s also no shortage of opportunities to scope out.
+There’s no shortage of opportunities to scope out.
 You’ll find both remote and on-site listings for copywriters, editors, content marketers and more, and along with regular old freelance gigs, there are also part-time, contract, and retainer positions.
-The nature of the gig is made clear before you even click on the listing.
-Pretty darn cool.

 What do I like about the Freelance Writers Den?